Dynamic layers

 Example 2: Service architecture diagram

-Example 3: Slide show to explain process
+Example 3: Slide show

 - Pop-up notes: Show dismissible descriptive text for a shape or group of shapes.
 See Add Popup notes.

-- Shape or text links: Link to an external web page or another Confluence page.
+- Shape or text links: Link to an external webpage or another Confluence page.
 See Link objects and diagrams or Link text.